SLURM

 salloc

 The function of salloc is to launch an interactive job on compute nodes.
 This can be useful for troubleshooting/debugging a program or if a program requires user input.
-To launch an interactive job requesting 1 node, 2 CPU cores, and 1 hour of wall time, a user would type:
+To launch an interactive job requesting 1 node, 2 physical CPU cores total for 2 processes, and 1 hour of wall time, a user would type:

 salloc --nodes=1 --ntasks=2 --time=1:00:00